Learning Tractable Distributions Of Language Model Continuations: Introduction

 Our contributions can be summarized as follows:

-1. We introduce LTLA, a novel approach for learning tractable surrogates to language models.
-LTLA reuses the base language model to predict the prior of a HMM modeling continuations given the current context, enabling accurate estimates of conditional queries at each time step of generation while only using a small number of matrix-vector multiplications.
-We further show how LTLA can be used to condition on multimodal context by leveraging vision-language models (VLM).
+1. We introduce \textsc{LTLA}, a hybrid approach for learning tractable surrogates to language models. \textsc{LTLA} reuses the base LM to predict a prefix-conditioned latent prior for an HMM over continuations, enabling accurate conditional queries at each generation step with only a small number of matrix--vector operations.
+This prefix conditioning makes the surrogate more context-sensitive, producing sharper shifts toward compatible continuations (e.g., Fig.~\ref{fig:motivation}), and it extends naturally to multimodal context in VLMs.

-2. We propose different architectural choices for both the neural encoder and tractable decoder, and investigate their effect on modeling performance, decoding overhead, and downstream performance.
+2. We study architectural choices for both the neural encoder and the tractable decoder, and quantify their trade-offs in surrogate accuracy and decoding overhead.
+In our experiments, a lightweight linear head already captures most of the gains while adding negligible overhead, so we use it as the default configuration.

-3. Empirically, we show that LTLA achieves improved conditional log-likelihood compared with existing tractable models, especially for the next few tokens.
-We also demonstrate the application of LTLA to controlled-generation tasks for both language and vision–language models, where LTLA improves constraint satisfaction compared to existing approaches while adding only a small inference-time overhead.
+3. Empirically, \textsc{LTLA} improves conditional log-likelihood over standard tractable surrogates, reducing perplexity by roughly 10--15\% across hidden sizes.
+The largest gains occur in the next few tokens: next-token perplexity drops by 60\%.
+On controlled generation, \textsc{LTLA} achieves 100\% syntactic constraint satisfaction (e.g., CommonGen) and substantially improves semantic control in detoxification, reducing average toxicity from 0.254 to 0.015, while adding only a 14\% inference-time overhead.